-6.3.3.16 The potential for Public Open Space areas to expand or connect the Natural Areas System will be encouraged to ensure that sensitive areas, particularly woodlands, are maintained and enhanced.

-6.3.3.17 Stormwater retention and stormwater quality ponds are generally not appropriate uses for public parkland.
-In some instances however, overland flow and stormwater facilities may be accommodated in public parkland.

-6.3.3.18 Wherever possible, significant treed areas throughout Mississauga will be incorporated into the Public Open Space network.
+- 6.3.3.15 Where Public Open Space contains or abuts the Natural Areas System, the policies for the Natural Areas System will apply. - 6.3.3.16 The potential for Public Open Space areas to expand or connect the Natural Areas System will be encouraged to ensure that sensitive areas, particularly woodlands, are maintained and enhanced. - 6.3.3.17 Stormwater retention and stormwater quality ponds are generally not appropriate uses for public parkland.
+In some instances however, overland flow and stormwater facilities may be accommodated in public parkland. - 6.3.3.18 Wherever possible, significant treed areas throughout Mississauga will be incorporated into the Public Open Space network.
 Where appropriate, these areas will be retained in a natural condition or be permitted to regenerate to assume a natural state.
-Active recreation will be restricted to lands that have been specifically acquired and developed for such purposes.

-6.3.3.19 Mississauga recognizes the Lake Ontario waterfront as a vibrant area of lake-dependent and lake-enhanced activities, with natural habitat areas protected, enhanced and restored and heritage resources incorporated.
-Through land acquisition, capital works and the review of proposals, Mississauga will endeavour to ensure this vision is realized.

-6.3.3.20 Mississauga will encourage open space landowners to employ stormwater management best management practices and planting of native non-invasive species.

-6.3.3.21 Cemeteries will be permitted in Public Open Space and Private Open Space designations and will be subject to the following:

-- a. as cemeteries constitute an open space use, consideration will be given to using public cemeteries for passive open space purposes.
-However, cemeteries that are privately owned are not intended to be open to the public; - b. cemeteries and related facilities will be located to minimize conflict with existing and future land use and transportation; and c. cemeteries will recognize, reflect and integrate all natural and cultural heritage resources within and/or adjacent to cemetery property.
+Active recreation will be restricted to lands that have been specifically acquired and developed for such purposes. - 6.3.3.19 Mississauga recognizes the Lake Ontario waterfront as a vibrant area of lake dependent and lake enhanced activities, with natural habitat areas protected, enhanced and restored and heritage resources incorporated.
+Through land acquisition, capital works and the review of proposals, Mississauga will endeavour to ensure this vision is realized. - 6.3.3.20 Mississauga will encourage open space landowners to employ stormwater management best management practices and planting of native non-invasive species. - 6.3.3.21 Cemeteries will be permitted in Public Open Space and Private Open Space designations and will be subject to the following: - as cemeteries constitute an open space use, consideration will be given to using public cemeteries for passive open space purposes.
+However, cemeteries that are privately owned are not intended to be open to the public;

-6.3.3.22 Where lands are designated Private Open Space, it is not intended that they be free and open to the general public nor that they will be necessarily acquired by the City or any other public agency.
-Consideration will be given however, to public acquisition of these lands through the development approval process or through the City's land securement program.

-6.3.3.23 The development of private parks may be permitted subject to the following conditions being met:

-- a. adequate access; - b. compatibility with adjacent uses; - c. protection, enhancement and restoration of the Natural Areas System; and - d. an approved site plan, where applicable.
+- b. cemeteries and related facilities will be located to minimize conflict with existing and future land use and transportation; and - c. cemeteries will recognize, reflect and integrate all natural and cultural heritage resources within and/or adiacent to cemetery property. - 6.3.3.22 Where lands are designated Private Open Space, it is not intended that they be free and open to the general public nor that they will be necessarily acquired by the City or any other public agency.
+Consideration will be given however, to public acquisition of these lands through the development approval process or through the City's land securement program. - 6.3.3.23 The development of private parks may be permitted subject to the following conditions being met: - a. adequate access; - b. compatibility with adjacent uses; - c. protection, enhancement and restoration of the Natural Areas System; and - d. an approved site plan, where applicable.